 For the numerical study we used a 3GPP LTE Rel.10 compliant simulation tool.
 A wrap-around hexagonal network is considered.
-An average number of 30 users per site is randomly dropped at the beginning of each batch and kept the same for all network layouts under investigation e.g. in average 10 users per cell in a standard tri-sector site and 5 user per cell in a 6-sector site network configuration.
+An average number of 30 users per site is randomly dropped at the beginning of each batch and kept the same for all network layouts under investigation i.e. in average 10 users per cell in a standard tri-sector site and 5 users per cell in a 6-sector site network configuration are generated.
 Each simulation is carried out with 5 batches, each lasts 1s (1000 transmission time intervalls).
-The geometry-stochastic based 2D spatial channel model, the 3GPP UMa model [3], was used.
+A geometry-stochastic based 2D spatial channel model, the 3GPP UMa model [6], was used.
 Fast fading, path loss and shadowing are considered.
-For the purpose of angular spread (AS) dependency investigation we varied the 3GPP defined AS (23°) over a range of values.
-The final results was obtained for an AS of 8°.
-Instead of the defined 30 km/h a 3 km/h speed was chosen to emulate the pedestrian scenario.
+For the purpose of angular spread of departure (ASD) dependency investigation we varied the 3GPP defined ASD (23°) over a range of values.
+The final results were obtained for an ASD of 8°.
+Instead of the defined 30 km/h a 3 km/h speed was chosen to emulate a pedestrian scenario.
 Other parameters are essentially the same as the typical 3GPP settings for an urban macro scenario.
-A 3D parabolic antenna pattern was calculated using the analytic formula as defined by 3GPP [2].
+A 3D parabolic antenna pattern has been used based on the analytic formula defined by 3GPP [7].
 Feedback delays and quantizations for a real MCS link adaptation are taken into account.
-The terminal antenna is equipped with 2 omnidirectional co-polarized elements at a height of 1.5 m.
-A full buffer traffic was assumed.
+The terminal antenna is equipped with 2 omni-directional co-polarized elements at a height of 1.5 m.
+Full buffer traffic was assumed.